Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Conclusion---Badiou Inside Out

-In the fourth and the final book of the 'Greater Logic', that is, of the first part of the $\LW$, Badiou attempts to accomplish the above proof constituting the 'analytic' of the inquiry 'bearing only on the transcendental laws of being there', or in other words 'the theory of worlds, the elucidation of most abstract laws of that which constitutes a world qua general form [sic] of appearing'.
-However, Badiou fails to make the required verifications in order to support the claim of the 'generality' of such a form\footnote{Badiou, \textit{Logics of Worlds}, 2009. p.
+In the fourth and the final book of the 'Greater Logic'---the first part of the $\LW$---Badiou attempts to conduct the proof demonstrated above.
+This proof constitutes the 'analytic' of the inquiry 'bearing only on the transcendental laws of being there', or in other words 'the theory of worlds, the elucidation of most abstract laws of that which constitutes a world qua general form [sic] of appearing'.
+However, Badiou fails to make the required verifications in order to support the claim for 'generality' that, he believes, denounces the relevance of categorical being(-there)\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
 299.}.
-Contra reaching such 'generality', Badiou reconciles this apparent contradiction inherent to his own edifice by adopting a \textit{locally bounded}, reductive approach\footnote{I showed how he reduces topos theory to a theory of so called locales --- elementary topoi that are defined over the category of $\sets$ in such a way that the geometric morphism $\gamma: \Es \to \sets$ is \textit{bounded} and \textit{logical}.
-This makes Badiou to falsely identify the 'internal' logic of a topos with the logic which emerges on the set-theoretic surface of $T:= \gamma_*(\Omega)$ because for a general $\sets$-topos (eg. Grothendieck-topos), these two logics do not agree.}.
-If Badiouian dialectics then aims to bridge the 'analytics' of the $\LW$ with the dialectics of the 'event' expressed in the $\BE$, the phrase 'analytic' refers exactly to the strong, initially \textit{bounding} condition of constitution on which the \textit{atomic analytics} of materialism of the $\LW$ is reduced rather than reaching the broader framework of 'weak materialism' that would allow materially non-representable torsion to subsist.
-As I pointed out, Grothendieck's \textit{trade-off} with which approached such globally 'torsional' objects with only \textit{locally effective hierarchical structures} --- sieves --- is \textit{'synthetic' and inscriptive} rather than 'analytic' and incorporeal.
-In contrast, Badiou's 'analytics' of the 'unity' constitutive to 'real synthesis' is based on the \textit{unnecessary supposition} of the unity of the postulate of materialism itself.
-This postulate itself is a split postulate which can be unified only on the \textit{quasi-split}\footnote{The split understanding of truth refers to the condition of the category of $\sets$ in which the subobject-classifier $\Omega$ is the split set consisting of only two elements: true and false.
-Similarly, although the truth in a local doesn't split in this explicit manner, it is quasi-split inasmuch as the $T$ anyway set-theoretically represents truth as extensive 'values' or 'degrees'.
-As a remark, Badiou misleadingly regards them as 'degrees of intensity' inasmuch as the categorical designation of a topos expresses such 'degrees' in a much more intensive meaning.
-In contrast, Badiou's set-theoretic representation makes these 'degrees of truth' \textit{extensive} when they are set-theoretically incorporated.} situation of locales.
+Instead, Badiou affirms the consequent immersed in his own place to begin with, that is, he adopts a \textit{locally (and logically) bounded}, reductive approach\endnote{I showed how he reduces topos theory to a theory of so called locales---elementary topoi that are defined over the category of $\sets$ in such a way that the geometric morphism $\gamma: \Es \to \sets$ is \textit{bounded} and \textit{logical}.
+This makes Badiou to falsely identify the 'internal' logic of a topos with the logic which emerges on the set-theoretic surface of $T:= \gamma_*(\Omega)$ because for a general $\sets$-topos (eg. Grothendieck-topos), these two logics do not agree.} to topos theory.